 Carrabba’s Italian Butter is served freshly made at your table every time you go into Carrabbas.
-You can make it at home in no time.
+But you don’t have to go to the restaurant to enjoy it.
+You can make this spicy Sicilian butter recipe at home in no time.

 While Carrabbas refers to this dip as “Italian Butter”, there is no butter in the dip.
 In the years past at my local restaurant they would bring out the herbs on a small plate and then drizzle the olive oil onto the herbs and tell you to dip the bread into the olive oil and enjoy the combination of flavors.
 So, again, no butter in this dip for bread.

-I like to make this when making Italian food.
-This is a nice change from Garlic bread, you may want to give this a try as well.
+I like to make this Sicilian butter when making Italian food.
+This is a nice change from garlic bread, you may want to give this a try as well.
 The Carrabba’s Italian Butter would be great simply drizzled over pasta.

 Carrabbas Italian Butter